Proverbs 27:17...As Iron Sharpens Iron So Must One Man Sharpen Another

 We service aviation facilities across Iowa, Nebraska, Missouri, South Dakota, and the entire Midwest.

-Hangar bird netting is a physical exclusion system installed to prevent birds from accessing interior and exterior areas of aircraft hangars and similar structures.
-It protects rafters, trusses, and overhead spaces where birds often roost.
+Hangar bird netting is a physical exclusion system that prevents birds from accessing overhead areas inside aircraft hangars.
+It blocks entry to rafters, trusses, and structural spaces where birds roost and nest.

 Yes.
-In addition to hangars, similar netting systems are used in warehouses, bridges, terminals, parking garages, and other large overhead facilities where birds create problems.
+Similar systems are used in warehouses, parking structures, bridges, and other large overhead environments where birds create ongoing problems.

 All Rights Reserved